-- College monthly bus passes are \$39.00; a student must be currently enrolled the month they receive a college bus pass.
+- College monthly bus passes are \$50.00; a student must be currently enrolled the month they receive a college bus pass.
 A student must have six or more credits for Fall and Spring classes.
-Summer classes require a minimum of three credits. - Regular monthly bus passes are \$64.00; Students with less than six credits for Fall and Spring can purchase a regular bus pass.
-Staff and Faculty can also purchase this bus pass with a current Baltimore City Community College identification card. - Disability/Senior bus passes are \$16.50; Students or Staff must present a MTA Disability/Senior card with BCCC identification.
-(No class credit minimum) - Bus passes can be purchased with Cash, Credit Cards and Financial Aid.
+Summer classes require a minimum of three credits. - Regular monthly bus passes are \$68.00; students with fewer than six credits for Fall and Spring can purchase a regular bus pass.
+Staff and Faculty can also purchase this bus pass with a current Baltimore City Community College identification card. - Disability/Senior bus passes are \$20.00; Students or Staff must present a MTA Disability/Senior card with BCCC identification.
+(No class credit minimum) - Bus passes can be purchased with cash, credit cards and Financial Aid.
 Students purchasing bus passes with Financial Aid must complete a liability statement.
 The cardholder must be present if student is paying by credit card.
-Lost or Stolen Bus Passes require the following:

-- Students who have lost their discounted college bus pass can buy one MTA regular bus pass for \$64.00, with cash or credit card only. - Students also have to provide a police report from Baltimore City Community College's Police department.
+Lost or Stolen Bus Passes require the following: - Students who have lost their discounted college bus pass can buy one MTA regular bus pass for \$68.00, with cash or credit card only. - Students also have to provide a police report from Baltimore City Community College's Police department.